w93-community/s42_multi_user/README.md

-# s42_login
+# s42_multi_user
-login screen for windows93
+Multi-User for Windows93, For use in Login Screens!
+#Usage
+createUser("name"),loginUser("name") what the functions do is obvious